chapel-lang/chapel/doc/rst/language/spec/domains.rst

         for j in D.dim(1) do
           writeln(A(i,j));

-   domain ``D`` is iterated over by two nested loops.
-The initial dimension of ``D`` is iterated over in the outer loop.
-The other dimension is iterated over in the inner loop.
+   iterates over the indices of a dense 2D domain ``D`` using two nested loops, one per dimension.